-Delivers targeted treatment that helps offenders recognize and overcome criminal and addictive thinking patterns through a cognitive-behavioral approach, helping them to see how their attitutdes and assumptions fuel destructive behaviors.
+Delivers targeted treatment that helps offenders recognize and overcome criminal and addictive thinking patterns through a cognitive-behavioral approach, helping them to see how their attitudes and assumptions fuel destructive behaviors.

-Meets individuals where they are and features real people in the same situtaion telling their own story, in their own words.
+Meets individuals where they are and features real people in the same situation telling their own story, in their own words.